Leakage current simulations of Low Gain Avalanche Diode with improved Radiation Damage Modeling: TCAD simulation

-Considering the effective doping larger than $\rm 10^{16} ~cm^{-3}$, the electric field on gain layer around $\rm 3\rm \times 10^5 ~V/cm$ and low-temperature condition, more physical effects need to be added in simulation.
-The applied physical models list in below: ``DopingDependence'' and ``HighFieldSaturation'' on mobility; ``DopingDependence'' and ``TempDependence'' on Shockley–Read–Hall Recombination (SRH).
-The avalanche model use van Overstraeten – de Man model \cite{vOv_Impact_Model} with ``Eparallel'' driving force.
-For van Overstraeten – de Man model, the electric field on $\rm 1.75 \times 10^5 ~V/cm$ to $\rm 4\times 10^5 ~V/cm$ and $\rm > 4\times 10^5 ~V/cm$ have two sets of parameters for carrier generation coefficient that determines the breakdown threshold of LGAD sensor.
+The doping dependence, high field saturation on mobility, and temperature dependence on Shockley–Read–Hall Recombination (SRH) are considered, because the effective doping is larger than $ 10^{16} ~cm^{-3}$ , the electric field in the gain layer is about $ 4 \times 10^5 ~V/cm$ and device works in a low-temperature condition.
+The avalanche is described by a van Overstraeten – de Man model \cite{vOv_Impact_Model} with ``parallel'' driving force and a bandgap dependence.
+In the van Overstraeten – de Man model, there are two different sets of parameters to describe the carrier generation coefficient that determines the breakdown threshold of LGAD sensor, depending on whether the electric field is in the range from $ 1.75 \times 10^5 ~V/cm$ to $ 4\times 10^5 ~V/cm$ or it is larger.